AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 - Create and destroy a thread
 - Join and leave a thread
 - Remove a member from a thread
-- Retrieve the name of a thread
+- Update the name of a thread
 - Retrieve the attributes of a thread
 - Retrieve the thread member list
 - Retrieve the thread list